check status

 The sample code is in index.js

+; execute it.
 This transaction should execute immediately after execution.

-, you should configure the missing or changing environment variables in file .env.local.tmp
+If you want to test by using your own nodes, you should configure the missing or changing environment variables in file .env.local.tmp

 then use yarn local